Price, Canadiens hand Islanders another home loss, 3-1

 UNIONDALE, N.Y.
-(AP) -- Max Pacioretty scored 1:51 into overtime and Carey Price made 21 saves for his 21st NHL shutout as the Montreal Canadiens beat the New York Islanders 1-0 Saturday night.
+(AP) -- Tomas Plekanec and Max Pacioretty scored 2:15 apart in the second period, and Carey Price stopped 35 shots as the Montreal Canadiens dealt the slumping New York Islanders a 3-1 loss on Saturday night.

 The Islanders have hit the skids at Nassau Coliseum, their soon-to-be former home once they relocate to Brooklyn next season.
 New York is 1-3-1 in its last five overall.
 At home, the Islanders have lost four straight in regulation, including three this week.

 Price (38-14-4) bounced back from a loss against Ottawa two nights earlier in which he allowed five goals to stymie the goal-starved Islanders.